Kidney Transplant

 As the first program in Indiana to have utilized paired donation, we continue to look for ways to increase and improve living kidney donor transplantation.

-IU Health Transplant and the National Kidney Registry (NKR) have joined forces in offering a “pay it forward” kidney donor program.
+IU Health Transplant and the National Kidney Registry (NKR) have joined forces in offering advanced donation and remote donation.

-This Advanced Donation Program allows living donors to donate a kidney to another recipient within the NKR Advanced Donation Program at a time that works best for the donor.
-Donation can be done prior to the time when the designated kidney recipient may actually need the kidney.
+The NKR Standard Voucher Program allows living donors to donate a kidney to another recipient within the NKR network of member centers at a time that works best for the donor.
+This option is also referred to advance donation as it can be done prior to the time when the designated kidney recipient may actually need the kidney.

 When the selected recipient of that living donor needs a kidney transplant, the recipient receives priority through the NKR to receive a kidney donated by another living donor.
 This program removes many of the time constraints previously imposed upon the living donor.
 The donor can donate on their schedule and their recipient then receives a living donor kidney when they need it.
 This period between donation and the recipient’s kidney transplant surgery may be from weeks to potentially years.